CongoCodeBM/advanced_mappings-jpa-hibernate-spring/README.md

 **2.** VERY IMPORTANT: In any of the Spring projects, MAKE SURE TO CHANGE the username and password in the "application.properties" files to the username/password you used to log into your MySQL DB instance.
 You might also remember to update the database URL accordingly.

-If you encounter any issues or need help, don't hesistate to create an issue or contact me.
+If you encounter any issues or need help, don't hesitate to create an issue or contact me.